 The Baccalaureate of Science in Nursing (BSN) program prepares the graduate to:

-1. Synthesize theory and concepts from the arts and humanities, natural and social sciences, and nursing in the holistic practice of professional nursing.
+1. Synthesize theory and concepts from the arts and humanities, natural and social sciences, and nursing as a professional holistic practice and scientific discipline.

 The practicum experience is an opportunity for nursing students to apply their theoretical knowledge in a practical setting.
 It provides students with a chance to participate in a local or domestic immersion experience, guided and designed by nursing faculty in the RN-to-BSN program.
 Students are required to complete at least 45 practicum hours to gain practical experience and enhance their skills.